mikechao/artic-mcp/README.md

 ### 5. Find artwork by artist (get-artwork-by-artist)

-Find works fo art by an artist
+Find works of art by an artist

 - Inputs:
   - `id` (number) The id of the artist to search for artworks.
 Should be the Artist ID of the `search-for-artist` tool.